Non-Christian Testimony?

 Nowhere in any of Suetonius's writings does he mention 'Jesus of Nazareth.'
 Suetonius did write a biography called Twelve Caesars around the year 112 AD and of Emperor Claudius he says:

-'As the Jews were making constant disturbances at the instigation of one Chrestus, he expelled them from Rome.'
+"As the Jews were making constant disturbances at the instigation of one Chrestus, he expelled them from Rome."

 Jesus in Rome in 54 AD?
 Of course not.
 But the unwary can be misled by this reference.

-'Chrestus' does not equate to 'Christ' in English but to 'The Good' in Greek, It was a name used by both slaves and freemen and is attested more than eighty times in Latin inscriptions.
+'Chrestus' does not equate to 'Christ' in English but to 'the good' in Greek (and for a definitive study of the manuscript evidence see here).
+It was a name used by both slaves and freemen and is attested more than eighty times in Latin inscriptions.
 Clearly, Suetonius was explaining why the Jews (not Christians) were expelled from Rome and is referring to a Jewish agitator in the 50s – not to a Galilean pacifist of the 30s.
 Yet even this report is questionable.
 The historian Cassius Dio gives a more convincing account of the same Claudian "expulsion":

 "As for the Jews, who had again increased so greatly that by reason of their multitude it would have been hard without raising a tumult to bar them from the city, he did not drive them out, but ordered them, while continuing their traditional mode of life, not to hold meetings." – Roman History, 60.6.